Тремор

 In Parkinson disease, tremor substantially lessens after thalamic, internal globus pallidus, or subthalamic nucleus deep brain stimulation.

-Although these techniques are widely available, they should be used only after reasonable drug therapy has failed and only in patients who do not have substantial cognitive or psychiatric impairment.
+Although these techniques are widely available, they should be used only after reasonable pharmacotherapy has failed and only in patients who do not have substantial cognitive or psychiatric impairment.

-For patients with psychogenic tremor, tremor entrainment may help.
+For patients with functional tremor, tremor entrainment may help.
 This treatment refers to the change or elimination of tremor as the patient performs a voluntary rhythmical movement by the unaffected limb (1).
+Cognitive-behavioral therapy and multidisciplinary assessment may also help.

 Довідковий матеріал щодо лікування